Paulo-Dandrea/next-blog/README.md

 # Next - Blog

-Here is a Udemy [tutorial](https://www.udemy.com/course/nextjs-react-the-complete-guide/) that I followed along to learn Next and its basics principles.
+Here is a Udemy [tutorial](https://www.udemy.com/course/nextjs-react-the-complete-guide/) that I followed along to learn Next and its basic principles.

 ## Table of contents